devmitch/duccord/README.rst

 Commands::

-  $hi - Say hi to the
+  $hi - Say hi to the bot.
   $echo <string> - Echoes a string back to the user.

 Build details coming soon.